-Use the information in this chapter if you want to install or reinstall device drivers and other software from the IBM Software Selections CD.
+Use the information in this chapter if you want to install or reinstall software from the IBM Software Selections CD.

 Important: You must have Microsoft Internet Explorer 4.0 or later installed to run the IBM Software Selections CD.

 Features of the CD